MINDFULNESS IN RELATIONSHIP

 The cost of the group is 300 kr per session.

-Before joining the group you will be invited to 2-3 individual sessions to get a clarify your motivation for wanting to join the group, to articulate some of the challenges and problem areas you want to work on, and to assess whether this kind of group work is the appropriate format for you.
+Before joining the group you will be invited to 2-3 individual sessions to clarify your motivation for wanting to join the group, to articulate some of the patterns and problem areas you want to work on, and to assess whether this kind of group work is the appropriate format for you.

 The group is led by Gunnar Gjermundsen, clinical psychologist and meditation teacher.